-Tasting notes 20 Year Old Tawny Port The NV 20 Year Old Tawny Port was bottled in 2015 and comes in at 111 grams per liter of residual sugar.
+Tasting notes 20-Year-Old Tawny Port, The NV 20-Year-Old Tawny Port, was bottled in 2015 and comes in at 111 grams per litre of residual sugar.
 On first taste, this was simply Taylor: big, concentrated and serious.
-It was all that and a bag of chips, but over a couple of day it also demonstrated far more elegance.
-It seemed arguably better balanced than the 10 year old Tawny this issue.
-Simply filling the mouth on first taste, this shows fine complexity for its age and it does everything else rather brilliantly.
-Succulent and inviting, it finishes with waves of concentrated flavors.
-The fruit remains lifted and and it has a bright, transparent feel.
+It was all that and a bag of chips, but over a couple of days, it also demonstrated far more elegance.
+It seemed arguably better balanced than the ten-year-old Tawny this issue.
+Simply filling the mouth on first taste, this shows fine complexity for its age, and it does everything else rather brilliantly.
+Succulent and inviting, it finishes with waves of concentrated flavours.
+The fruit remains lifted, and it has a bright, transparent feel.
 It is hard to resist, often seeming like a bit of an overachiever.
 It's not the best tawny Taylor's submitted this issue, but it might be the best intersection of quality and price.
 40 Year Old Tawny Port Pale mahogany core with a tawny rim.
 The nose has a generous, nutty bouquet with semblances towards a Bual that ebb with time.
-Very fine definition, the nose opening up with time with a touch of antique furniture shop, honey, juniper berries, dried apricot and sloe.
+Very fine definition, the nose opens up with time with a touch of antique furniture shop, honey, juniper berries, dried apricot and sloe.
 The palate has a peppery entry with touches of soy and Chinese 5-spice, expanding nicely across the mouth but maintaining focus.
 Its judicious oxidative elements impart potent walnut, smoke and red pepper flavours towards the mellow, understated, sumptuous finish.
 Wonderful.
-Tasted October 2010.